bernatferragut/CCT/Introductions/Scratch.md

 <img src="./assets/images/am-scratch/sc-0.png" width="100%">

-> The first thing we do is to make sure we always have our sprite come back to a starting point whenever we choose.
+> The first thing we do is to make sure we always have our sprite come back to a starting point.

 ##### The first thing to do is to define your starting point:  We choose the top left side of the screen.